AdamAmusa/crytpo_workflow/README.md

 ![Commit History](image-23.png)

 ### 10. Code Formatting Standards
-- **Encapsulation:** Services are encapsulated in separated files
+- **Encapsulation**: Services are encapsulated in seperated files to allow for convinient and easy use of them throughout the application.
-- **Indentation:** Using Visual Studio's built-in code formatter
+- **Indentation**: I use Visual Studio's build in code formatter to indent my code in a readable format.
-- **Naming Conventions:** Classes and services are named appropriately based on functionality
+- **Naming Conventions**: Classes and services are named appropriately based on their functionality or page name, to allow for easy context gathering when reading over the code.

 ## Resources